 Hay Street West is need of everyday amenity to provide comfortable connections between Ultimo and Central.
-It also provides a rare opportunity for larger events and requires more supporting infrastructure to support cultural expression.
+It also provides a rare opportunity for larger events and requires more infrastructure to support cultural expression.

 Hay Street is a key east-west connection in the City's Liveable Green Network, and a key continuous east-west street through Haymarket.
-It is an important pedestrian route linking the Powerhouse Museum in Ultimo to the historic Chinatown hub, and on to Central Station, Belmore Park and Surry Hills.
+It is an important pedestrian route linking the Powerhouse Museum in Ultimo to Chinatown, and on to Central Station, Belmore Park and Surry Hills.
 Large volumes of pedestrians move daily along this route.